 Kilmun Parish Church, including the complex surrounding it, is an exceptional example of an ecclesiastical complex including a number of major periods of development.
 The site is nationally important and, as well as a fine 19th century church, contains the burial place for the Campbells of Argyll from the 15th to the 20th century and a good collection of post-medieval headstones.

 Kilmun church is built on the site of a substantial older foundation.
-A church is recorded at the site in the 13th century but it appears that the tower now standing belongs to a collegiate church of 1442 built by Sir Duncan Campbell of Lochawe (now a Scheduled Ancient Monument).
+A church is recorded at the site in the 13th century but it appears that the tower now standing belongs to a collegiate church of 1442 built by Sir Duncan Campbell of Lochawe (see separate designation record).
 In 1688 the choir of the collegiate church was re-built to serve as a parish church.

 In 1841 the bulk of the Collegiate church was demolished to make way for a new church by Thomas Burns, built to house the increasing number of summer visitors to the Holy Loch.
-The main body of the church is T-plan, with the nave extending N. At the head of the T is a small square tower with corner finials and a pierced stone parapet, over an advanced, gabled central bay.
-The church is lit by single lancets on the main S wall and by wider traceried lancets on the E and W gables.
-In 1898-9, the well-known church architect Peter McGregor Chalmers re-arranged the interior, forming an open choir in the place of the closed vestry on the S wall.
-Chalmers also introduced new arcades supporting the E and W galleries.
+The main body of the church is T-plan, with the nave extending north.
+At the head of the T is a small square tower with corner finials and a pierced stone parapet, over an advanced, gabled central bay.
+The church is lit by single lancets on the main south wall and by wider traceried lancets on the east and west gables.
+In 1898-9, the well-known church architect Peter McGregor Chalmers re-arranged the interior, forming an open choir in the place of the closed vestry on the south wall.
+Chalmers also introduced new arcades supporting the east and west galleries.

-Interior Of Church: the interior of the church is substantially as designed by McGregor Chalmers, including intricately-carved chancel furniture and panelling.
+Interior: the interior of the church is substantially as designed by McGregor Chalmers, including intricately-carved chancel furniture and panelling.
 The church contains a number of good stained glass windows, much of it by Stephen Adam, including life of Christ scenes and a portrait of George Miller of Invereck as St Matthew.
-Adam's successor, Alfred Webster, designed a number of later windows, including a war memorial window in the N gable.
+Adam s successor, Alfred Webster, designed a number of later windows, including a war memorial window in the N gable.
 An unusual feature is the hydraulically-powered organ, made in 1909 by Normand and Beard.
-It is one of only two water-powered examples known to still be in use (2012) in Scotland, the other being at St Mary's Episcopal Church, Dalkeith (see seperate listing).
-The flat ceiling is supported by decorative tudor-arched trusses supported on stone corbels.
+It is one of only two water-powered examples known to still be in use (2012) in Scotland, the other being at St Mary s Episcopal Church, Dalkeith (see separate listing).
+The flat ceiling is supported by decorative Tudor-arched trusses supported on stone corbels.
 The walls are rendered with exposed sandstone dressings and panelled to dado height.

-Halls: the halls, in the NW angle, were built in 1909-10, also by Chalmers.
-Piend-roofed, with mullioned and leaded windows.
+Halls: the halls, in the north-west angle were built in 1909-10, also by Chalmers.
+They are piend-roofed, with mullioned and leaded windows.

-Douglas Of Glenfinart Mausoleum: built in 1888 to the NW of the church this is an octagonal red sandstone structure, with rock-cut ashlar walls, a studded timber door with a carved armorial panel above it and a stone-slabbed roof.
-The mausoleum contains the remains of General Sir John Douglas, commander during the Indian Mutiny.
+Douglas of Glenfinart Mausoleum: built in 1888 to the north-west of the church this is an octagonal red sandstone structure, with rock-cut ashlar walls, a studded timber door with a carved armorial panel above it and a stone-slabbed roof.
+The mausoleum contains the remains of General Sir John Douglas, Commander during the Indian Mutiny.

 Graveyard: the graveyard at Kilmun contains a number of interesting memorials, including later medieval tapered slabs and several high quality 17th and 18th century headstones and table-tombs carved with trade tools.
-In the SE corner is a small 'Watchhouse'.
-Latterly, the graveyard was extended twice, at first to the N uphill and later to the W, taking up some of the grounds of Old Kilmun House.
-A second small building, built on two levels, the purpose of which is unclear, but dating to the late 19th century, survives to the NE of the church.
+In the south-east corner is a small Watchhouse .
+Latterly, the graveyard was extended twice, at first to the north uphill and later to the west, taking up some of the grounds of Old Kilmun House.
+A second small building, built on two levels, the purpose of which is unclear, but dating to the late 19th century, survives to the north-east of the church.
 The walls are likely to date to 1818-19, when the churchyard was laid out.
 Immediately to the W of the church are square-plan gatepiers with Gothic capstones.
-A cast iron drinking fountain, complete with drinking cup also survives to the W of the church.
+A cast iron drinking fountain, complete with drinking cup also survives to the west of the church.